bemineni/edm/docs/index.md

 Elasticsearch Data manager
 ==========================

 Elasticsearch data manager (ELDAM) with zope transaction support.
-Other transaction data manager like sqlalchemy use the database atomic operation feature to rollback if an error occurs during the commit process.
+Other transaction data manager like SQLAlchemy use the database atomic operation feature to rollback if an error occurs during the commit process.
 This is not achievable in elastic search.
-To overcome this eldam finalizes the records in the commit call of the two-phase transaction process.
-At the same time takes backup of the existing data in the index, if it involves removing or updating a record.
+To overcome this ELDAM finalizes the records in the commit call of the two-phase transaction process.
+At the same time takes backup of existing data in the index, if it involves removing or updating a record.

+ELDAM now supports Elastic Search 6.0.
+One significant change in 6.0 is the lack for doc types in a single index.
+You can read about this here [Removal of mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html).

+ELDAM will automatically detect this, if any of the nodes in the elastic search cluster is version 6.x and above.

 **Some requirements kept in mind while designing this library**
 ---------------------------------------------------------------

 * This module is not atomic.
 If any of the other transactions fail, then there is a brief period where the data still resides in Elasticsearch and will be removed during the `tcp_abort` call.
-* **Please use it with your discretion if Elasticsearch is your primary data store**.
+* **Please use it at your own discretion if Elasticsearch is your primary data store**.
 This library is perfect if Elasticsearch is used only for searching in your application.

 **Transaction process**
 ------------------------

 `abort` - If needed, If any of the previous data managers aborted.
-This is before even beginning this data manager process.
-Elasticsearch data manager doesn't do anything in this call.
-Since we haven't committed anything to ElasticSearch
+This is before even beginning ELDAM data manager transaction process.
+Elasticsearch data manager doesn't do anything on this call.
+Since we haven't committed anything into ElasticSearch

-`tpc_abort` - If any of the other managers voted no after Elasticsearch data manager has committed, then this function will be called for cleanup
+`tpc_abort` - If any of the other managers voted no after Elasticsearch data manager has committed, then this function will be called for cleanup.
+We just revert all the data.

 ### Two step commit